-We will develop a comprehensive cross-sectional genome organization (Hi-C) reference among the participants of the I-MECS cohort.
-In parallel, we will assemble their physiological conditions including disease state, health condition and family health history.
-We will establish a link between the unique 3D centenarian genome structure and their highly maintained physiology.
+We will develop a comprehensive cross-sectional genomic organization (Hi-C) reference for the participants of the I-MECS cohort.
+In parallel, we will compile the physiological characteristics of these individuals including known disease states, health conditions, and family health history.
+We will then establish a link between the unique 3D genomic structure of centenarians and their highly excellent longevity and preserved physiological function.